AlfredoScigliani/MATLAB-Scripts/README.md

 # 🚀 MATLAB Scripts Portfolio

-Welcome to my MATLAB portfolio, where I present a curated selection of scripts developed during my research in chemical engineering.
+Welcome to my MATLAB portfolio, where I present a curated selection of scripts developed during my Ph.D. research in Chemical Engineering.
 This collection highlights my coding skills and experience in using MATLAB to solve complex engineering problems.

 ## 📂 Overview
 The portfolio is organized as follows: